ujin-kkk/accounting-textbook-web/README.md

 # Accounting, From First Principles

-An interactive web textbook introducing accounting from the ground up — built for IB Business and Management students with no prior background.
+An interactive web textbook introducing accounting from the ground up — built for teens with no prior background.

 🌐 **Live site:** https://ujin-kkk.github.io/accounting-textbook-web/